 — Coconut milk.

 [See: What to Eat, Drink and Do to Relieve Constipation.]

 Foods to Avoid on BRAT

-In addition to consuming bland foods, there are certain types of foods — including some that are healthy — that you’ll want to avoid for a while.
-For example, it’s typically good to consume foods high in fiber, like certain fruits and veggies, but fiber can cause bloating and stomach pain.
-Consuming alcohol causes your stomach to produce more acid than it typically does.
+In addition to consuming bland foods, there are certain types of foods that you’ll want to avoid for a while.
+For example, adults struggling with digestive issues should avoid consuming alcohol because it causes your stomach to produce more acid than it typically does.
 The additional acid can inflame the stomach lining and cause stomach pain, diarrhea and vomiting.